EricZinda/docsproto/devhowto/devhowtoMRS.md

 >
 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 >
 ~~~
-The `INDEX` part of the MRS indicates the variable introduced by the predication (or predications if there is a conjunction) that is the "main point of the phrase", i.e. the thing being done, which is usually the main verb.
+The `INDEX` part of the MRS indicates the variable introduced by the predication (or predications if there is a conjunction) that is the "main point of the phrase".
+It is "the thing being done", which is usually the main verb.
 In the example above `INDEX: e2` is referring to the variable introduced by `_go_v_1__ex`.
 This indicates that the verb `go` is the "main point of the phrase".
 This is called the "syntactic head" in linguistics.

 Note that the `INDEX` does not always point at a verb.
 In phrases that just state that something "is" something else, such is: "the flower is blue", "is" is not included. "blue" acts like the verb and is the `INDEX`: